 As a person who is diagnosed with Autism Spectrum Disorder, I prefer "autistic person" for myself and my children.
 Autism is not something that I "have".
 It makes me who I am.
 It is in every part of me and how I view and process the world around me.
 It is the operating system to which my brain works.

-Schedule a consultation with me.
+Schedule a coaching session with me.